WheelerLab/Prostate-Cancer-Study/09_MICHIGANIMP_JL.md

 9) Then make the vcf.gz file using the second command on the website.

-10) Then make an account?, and upload data to the Michigan imputation server. --Follow directions on website linked in Step 8.
+10) Then make an account, and upload data to the Michigan imputation server. --Follow directions on website linked in Step 8.--Jack uploaded LA data.

 ### B) Running pre-imputation on Japanese cohort.

-1) Big difference is that when running perl script, we have to specify parameters to East Asian population instead of all (because Latino population was more admixed but Japanese one isn't as much).
+1) Big difference is that when running perl script, we have to specify parameters to East Asian (EAS) population instead of all (because Latino population was more admixed but Japanese one isn't as much).
-2) plink --bfile /home/mohammed/px_prostate_cancer_JA/hg19 --freq --out newfreq
+2) `plink --bfile /home/mohammed/px_prostate_cancer_JA/hg19 --freq --out newfreq`
-3) nano HRC-1000G-check-bim.pl
+3) `nano HRC-1000G-check-bim.pl`-This is to copy the contents of the .pl file downloaded before.
-perl HRC-1000G-check-bim.pl -b hg19.bim -f newfreq.frq -r /home/wheelerlab1/Data/preImputation-check/1000GP_Phase3_combined.legend -g -p EAS
+4) `perl HRC-1000G-check-bim.pl -b hg19.bim -f newfreq.frq -r /home/wheelerlab1/Data/preImputation-check/1000GP_Phase3_combined.legend -g -p EAS`
+5) `
-4) Matching to 1000G
+Matching to 1000G

 Position Matches
  ID matches 1000G 0